 The global oil and gas market is evolving, driven by climate and other considerations.
-However, Africa’s hydrocarbon sector remains crucial to several countries, some of whom are only just becoming players.
+However, Africa’s hydrocarbon sector remains crucial to several countries, some of which are only just becoming players.

 In the second African Business Energy Series webinar, experts and players in the sector assessed this and other factors relevant to the future of oil and gas in the continent.

-They included Her Excellency Linda Scott, High Commissioner and Ambassador of Namibia to the UK, Malta, Greece and Ireland; Dr. Yemi Kale, group chief economist and managing director at African Export-Import Bank; Pedro Omontuemhen, partner and Africa oil and gas leader at PwC and Mike Sangster, senior vice president for Africa at TotalEnergies.
-The discussion was moderated by David Thomas, editor of African Business
+They included Linda Scott, High Commissioner and Ambassador of Namibia to the UK, Malta, Greece and Ireland; Dr. Yemi Kale, group chief economist and managing director at African Export-Import Bank; Pedro Omontuemhen, partner and Africa oil and gas leader at PwC and Mike Sangster, senior vice president for Africa at TotalEnergies.
+The discussion was moderated by David Thomas, editor of African Business.

 ‘Africa must consider energy security’

-He explained that the African Energy Bank, established in collaboration with Africa Petroleum Producers Organization, is a crucial element of this approach, by providing a bridge to close the financing gap created by the withdrawal of traditional international financing for oil and gas projects due to global energy transition pressures.
+He explained that the African Energy Bank, established in collaboration with Africa Petroleum Producers’ Organization, is a crucial element of this approach.
+It provides a bridge to close the financing gap created by the withdrawal of traditional international financing for oil and gas projects due to global energy transition pressures.

 “By stepping in, we want to ensure that the critical oil and gas infrastructure projects continue to receive funding, particularly in countries that depend on these resources for their growth, energy security and development,” he said.